-As lovely as visiting a museum or even walking through a regular open-air museum, not many of them actually allow you to immerse yourself completely in history.
-Ephesus does offer that and more.
+As lovely as visiting a museum or even walking through a regular open-air museum, not many of them allow you to immerse yourself entirely in history.
+When you visit Ephesus, you get just this and more.

 Located near Izmir, just outside of the town of Selcuk, Ephesus used to be an ancient port city.
-You might hear the word ‘ancient’ and assume that it’s in bad condition, but upon walking into the excavation zone, I challenge you to not let your jaw drop.
+You might hear the word ‘ancient’ and assume it’s in bad condition, but upon walking into the excavation zone, I challenge you not to let your jaw drop.

-The huge amphitheater is easy to walk around and explore.
+The vast theater is easy to walk around and explore.
 You can look down at the central “stage” and imagine gladiator fights happening right before you.

-This remarkably preserved site is still being discovered and unearthed, showing you a full-scale city that once was the most crucial city in the Greek Empire.
+This remarkably preserved site is still being discovered and unearthed, showing you a full-scale city that once was the most important in the Greek Empire.
 Throughout the entire Mediterranean area, Ephesus was the epicenter of everything, and even though many tried to conquer it, the city remained standing.

-These days, Ephesus is not only an important open-air museum, but it’s also a pilgrimage destination for Christians.
-Ephesus is mentioned several times in the Bible, and, additionally, it’s also the last resting place of St. John.
+These days, Ephesus is not only an essential open-air museum, but it’s also a pilgrimage destination for Christians.
+Ephesus is mentioned several times in the Bible, and additionally, it’s also the last resting place of St. John.

 Additionally, it’s also worth mentioning that it might be a good idea to try and avoid the peak summer months if at all possible.
 Ephesus is one of Turkey’s most popular sites, and its close proximity to many beach resorts means that day trips are totally doable.

-May, June, late September, and October are ideal, and if you’re visiting during the winter months, head over on a sunny day to enjoy a far quieter experience at this stunning ancient city.
+May, June, late September, and October are ideal, and if you’re visiting during the winter months, head over on a sunny day to enjoy a far quieter experience in this stunning ancient city.

-You’ll be able to see old temples, libraries, statues, houses, and of course, the huge amphitheater.
+You’ll see old temples, libraries, statues, houses, and of course, the vast amphitheater.

 The Library of Celsus is probably the most iconic picture of Ephesus you’ll see when you Google it.
-You need to spend a good portion of time at this place, looking closely at the intricate decorations, the Roman and Greek inscriptions on the walls, and the sculptures.
+It would be best to spend a good portion of time at this place, looking closely at the intricate decorations, the Roman and Greek inscriptions on the walls, and the sculptures.
 Words really do not do this place justice.

-The Temple of Hadrian is another highlight, as is the Temple of Artemis, which draws huge crowds.
+The Temple of Hadrian is another highlight, as is the Temple of Artemis, which draws enormous crowds.

 Additionally, there’s also a less “serious” side to Ephesus.
-For example, you can see the old toilets, which are undoubtedly eye-opening given that they’re in public view, as well as a brothel that dates back to the 4th century BC.
+For example, you can see the old toilets, which are undoubtedly eye-opening given that they’re in public view and a brothel that dates back to the 4th century BC.